benson338/Git-Cheat-Sheet/README.md

 > if the current branch is behind the remote, then by default it will fast-forward the current branch to match the remote

-> fetch the specified remote’s copy of current branch and immediately merge it into the local copy

 `git pull [alias] [branch-name]`

 `git pull origin master`

 > fetch the specified remote’s copy of specified branch and immediately merge it into the local copy

+> merge into the current branch the remote branch master

 ### Additional | Undo Changes